Germanic and Slavic Languages and Literatures Major, B.A.–Russian Language and Culture Concentration

 Opportunities specifically for language studies:

-• DTCH: SIT Netherlands
+- DTCH: SIT Netherlands

-• CZCH: NCSU Prague semester or summer programs, API Czech Republic, SIT Czech Republic
+- CZCH: NCSU Prague semester or summer programs, API Czech Republic, SIT Czech Republic, CET in Prague, Czech Republic

-• BCS: API Croatia, API Serbia, Bosnia and Kosovo
+- BCS: API Croatia, API Serbia, Bosnia, and Kosovo

-• PLSH: API Poland
+- PLSH: API Poland

 Languages across the Curriculum

-The Languages across the Curriculum (LAC) Program encourages majors and minors to enroll in one-credit-hour recitation or discussion sections that are conducted in German or another of our languages, but associated with a variety of courses offered in English on a related subject.
-Each of these discussion and recitation sections counts as one German language credit (in addition to the credit granted for the course).
+The Languages across the Curriculum (LAC) Program encourages majors and minors to enroll in one-credit-hour recitation or discussion sections that are conducted in German or another of our languages, often associated with a variety of courses offered in English on a related subject.
+Each of these discussion and recitation sections counts as one German language credit (in addition to the credit granted for any associated course).

 Undergraduate Awards

-Membership in the Beta Rho chapter of Delta Phi Alpha, the German honors society, is available to majors and minors who have completed at least six credit hours of German language coursework at the 300 level and who have maintained high cumulative grade point averages and high grade point averages in the major.
+Membership in the Beta Rho chapter of Delta Phi Alpha, the German honors society, is available to majors and minors who have completed at least six credit hours of coursework at the 300 level or above, that was conducted in the German language, and who have maintained high cumulative grade point averages and high grade point averages in the major.

 The department selects annually one outstanding graduating senior majoring in German to receive the Undergraduate Ria Stambaugh Award for Excellence in German, a monetary award that is presented at the Chancellor’s Awards Ceremony each spring.
-Ria Stambaugh was a popular professor of German; after her death in 1984 her sister, friends, and colleagues contributed to a memorial fund to establish the Ria Stambaugh Awards.
+Ria Stambaugh was a popular professor of German.
+After her death in 1984 her sister, friends, and colleagues contributed to a memorial fund to establish the Ria Stambaugh Awards.
 The undergraduate award was first presented in 1987.

 Established in 1999, the Paul Debreczeny Prize is awarded each spring to a graduating senior whose work in Slavic languages and literatures has been judged outstanding.
 This monetary prize honors one of the founding faculty members of the program in Slavic languages and literatures.